nicholasgriffintn/deno-exploration/README.md

 - Getting data from the body within a post API is slightly more complex than Express by default, although there may be a middleware that makes this easier.

+- For CPU intensive operations, Node.js is deemed to be much faster than Deno, as shown in this example: https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-4-https-form-data-base-64-decode-e9dac99c00c7

 ## Pros / Cons

 - Deno is considered performant, with some saying that it is more performant than Node.js: https://deno.land/benchmarks, however, some are also saying that Node.js is more performant, so it probably depends on experience.
+This article talks about performace with a simple app, comparing concurrency changes: https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-1-hello-world-3f3b26dd98b9.
+It concludes that it is faster in this case at high load, however, not but a lot and these are simple examples.

+In an example comparing oak to express, oak is significantly faster here: https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-2-https-hello-name-be84f0afd053

+This is a similar case in this example: https://choubey.medium.com/performance-comparison-deno-vs-node-js-part-2-redis-regex-uuid-d69f235a848c however, it's not as dramatic of a difference

 - Type checking appears to run at compile time, which may result in slower deployments, however checking outside of runtime may appear to be a benefit to some.